SIPp/sipp/docs/perftest.rst

   watchdog_major_maxtriggers: The watchdog timer is designed to provide feedback if your call load is causing SIPp's scheduler to be overwhelmed.
-The watchdog task sets a timer that should fire every watchdog_interval milliseconds (by defualt 400ms).
+The watchdog task sets a timer that should fire every watchdog_interval milliseconds (by default 400ms).
 If the timer is not serviced for more than watchdog_minor_threshold milliseconds (by default 500s), then a "minor" trigger is recorded.
 If the number of minor triggers is more than watchdog_minor_maxtriggers; the watchdog